ccsl-usp/modelo-latex/README.md

 These packages may be useful if you intend to use xelatex/lualatex: polyglossia, fontspec.

+The example presentation and poster use beamer, beamerposter, appendixnumberbeamer, beamertheme-metropolis, MnSymbol and stmaryd.

 As of 2018, in debian/ubuntu systems, you need to install (with their dependencies) at least: texlive-base, texlive-latex-base, texlive-fonts-recommended, texlive-generic-recommended,